apereo/cas/docs/cas-server-documentation/installation/Configuring-Deployment-System-Service.md

 When executed as `root`, as is the case when `root` is being used to start an `init.d` service, the CAS default executable script will run the web application as the user which owns the web application file.
-You should **never** run CAS as `root` so the web applicatio file should never be owned by `root`.
+You should **never** run CAS as `root` so the web application file should never be owned by `root`.
 Instead, create a specific user to run CAS and use `chown` to make it the owner of the file.
 For example:

 ```bash